docker-library/docs/perl/README-content.md

 # What is Perl?

-Perl is a family of high-level, general-purpose, interpreted, dynamic programming language.
-The Perl languages borrow freatures from other programming languages including C, shell scripting (sh), AWK, and sed.
+Perl is a family of high-level, general-purpose, interpreted, dynamic programming languages.
+The Perl languages borrow features from other programming languages, including C, shell scripting (sh), AWK, and sed.

 > [wikipedia.org/wiki/Perl](https://en.wikipedia.org/wiki/Perl)